norcams/iaas/docs/team/development/vagrant/up.rst

 After running destroy/up only himlarcli/dataporten.py will be needed.

-To create a dataporten user in vagrant after setting dashboard up, we can use :file:`himlarcli/access.py` to add a user request to the queue and process the request and add the user.
+To create a dataporten user in Vagrant after setting dashboard up, we can use :file:`himlarcli/access.py` to add a user request to the queue and process the request and add the user.